-5.1 Coring results and interpretation
+5.1.
+Coring results and interpretation

-In this paper we compare our results obtained on Taman Peninsula with data of other places of the of Black Sea coast.
-We drilled several boreholes on the peninsula down to 12 meters b.s. (fig. 2).
-A first set consisted of six corings (S1 - S6): one in the Kuban delta (S1), one each on Burgaz Spit (S2) and Choushka Spit (S3), and three on Anapa Spit (S4, S5 and S6).
+Several boreholes were drilled on the Taman Peninsula down to 12 m b.s.
+(Fig. 2).
+A first set consisted of six cores (S1-S6): one in the Kuban delta (S1), one each on Burgaz Spit (S2) and Choushka Spit (S3), and three on Anapa Spit (S4, S5 and S6).

-Coring S1 (fig. 2), located in the Kuban delta, contains peat at the base, then follow marine sediments of a semi-closed embayment topped by deltaic sediments (Fouache 2000a, b, 2004).
-Palynological analysis confirms that there was a marine environment during the Greek colonization (Bolikovskaya et al. 2004).
-The radiocarbon age of the basal peat (5940 \pm 50 BP, uncalibrated Age) shows that the maximum landward inundation of the sea occurred during that time.
-The other cores S2 - S6 show an alternation between sandy biodetritic sediment, characteristic of beaches, and mainly clayey sediments rich in shells, characteristic of open marine condition (S2 and S3 in fig. 2; S4 in fig. 2, S5 and S6 in fig. 2).
-The biggest palaeogeographical change since Antiquity has taken place in the Gulf of Taman, where most parts of the former city of Phanagoria is now submerged.
+Core S1 (Fig. 2), located in the Kuban delta, contains peat at the base, overlain by marine sediments of a semi-closed embayment topped by deltaic sediments (Fouache et al., 2000a, b, 2004).
+Palynological analysis confirms that there was a marine environment during the Greek colonisation (Bolikhovskaya et al., 2004).
+The radiocarbon age of the basal peat (5940 ± 50 BP, uncalibrated age) indicates that the maximum landward inundation of the sea occurred during that time.
+The other cores S2-S6 show an alternation between sandy biodetritic sediment, characteristic of beaches, and mainly clayey sediments rich in shells, characteristic of open marine conditions (S2-S6; all in Fig. 2).
+The biggest palaeogeographical change since Antiquity has taken place in the Gulf of Taman, where most parts of the former city of Phanagoria are now submerged.